g1bka/property-analytics/README.md

 ## Property analytics solution

 ### About
-The project provides a solution for the delivery radius changes and purchases analytics.
+The project provides a solution for the property analytics.

 ### Repository structure
 - `./config/`